ethersphere/swarm-guide/contents/up-and-download.rst

   > some-other-data

-Files can also be uploaded using a simple HTML form:
+Files can also be uploaded using a simple HTML form
 ----------------------------------------------------

 .. code-block:: html